MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

 Now that you've started using DISKSPD, there are several things to consider to get real-world test results.
 These include paying close attention to the parameters you set, storage space health and variables, CSV ownership, and the difference between DISKSPD and file copy.

 ### DISKSPD vs. real-world
 DISKSPD’s artificial test gives you relatively comparable results for your real workload.
 However, you need to pay close attention to the parameters you set and whether they match your real scenario.
 It's important to understand that synthetic workloads will never perfectly represent your application’s real workload during deployment.
-For example, does the application require a lot of “think” time or does it continuously pound away with I/O operations.

 ### Preparation
-Before running a DISKSPD test, there are a few recommended actions to do.
+Before running a DISKSPD test, there are a few recommended actions.
 These include verifying the health of the storage space, checking your resource usage so that another program doesn't interfere with the test, and preparing performance manager if you want to collect additional data.
 However, because the goal of this topic is to quickly get DISKSPD running, it doesn't dive into the specifics of these actions.
 To learn more, see [Test Storage Spaces Performance Using Synthetic Workloads in Windows Server](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn894707(v=ws.11)).

 ### Variables that affect performance
 Storage performance is a delicate thing.
 Meaning, there are many variables that can affect performance.
 And so, it's likely you may encounter a number that is inconsistent with your expectations.
 The following highlights some of the variables that affect performance, although it's not a comprehensive list: